Fliplet/fliplet-cli/docs/API/helpers/fields.md

 });
 ```

-See how the `firstName` property can be updated at anytime using a static value or using the result of a promise returned by a function:
+See how the `firstName` attribute can be updated at anytime using a static value or using the result of a promise returned by a function:

 ```js
 profile.set('firstName', 'Nick');